-The maximum commission payout allowed under Mr. Miiller's compensation plan is 140% achievement of the applicable non-GAAP operating income (EBIT) target.
-No payment is made for less than 85% achievement of the non-GAAP income from operations (EBIT) target amount.
-On an annual basis for fiscal 2014, the total annual non-GAAP income from operations achievement needed to obtain the annual minimum 85% threshold payout of \$42,900 on the non-GAAP income from operations component was \$124.5 million.
+The table above also details the relationship between the percentage of the non-GAAP income from operations (EBIT) target achieved to the percentage of his annual commission award earned.
+The maximum commission payout allowed under Mr. Miiller's compensation plan is 160% achievement of the applicable non-GAAP operating income (EBIT) target.
+No payment is made for less than 50% achievement of the non-GAAP income from operations (EBIT) target amount.
+On an annual basis for fiscal 2015, the total annual non-GAAP income from operations achievement needed to obtain the annual minimum 50% threshold payout of \$18,000 on the non-GAAP income from operations component was \$92.5 million.